 Eligible persons may apply for coverage by submitting a completed application to the Washington Health Benefits Exchange.
-Eligible members and dependents included on the application will not be enrolled or premium will not be accepted until the completed application has been approved.
+Eligible Members and Dependent Members included on the application will not be enrolled or premium will not be accepted until the completed application has been approved.